lynnfaraday/aresmush.com/_root/tutorials/install/getting-a-hostname.md

 ## Custom Domain

 You can also register a custom domain name (yourmush.com) for just a few dollars a year through sites like [NameCheap](https://www.namecheap.com/).
-Once you have the domain registered, use the [Digital Ocean Host Name Tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-host-name-with-digitalocean) to set up your domain.